denkiril/excurs-orel-site/public_html/wp-content/plugins/media-library-assistant/readme.txt

 == Changelog ==

+= 2.81 =
+* New: For the "Field-level Substitution Parameters", a new "mso:" prefix gives access to the Document Properties embedded in Office Open XML file formats (e.g., docx, xlsx, pptx).
+More information is given in the "Prefix values" section of the Settings/Media Library Assistant Documentation tab.
+* New: For the Bulk Edit, a new `[+reverse_index+]` substitution parameter counts down from the number of selected items to one.
+More informatin is in the Help menu for the Media/Assistant admin screen.
+* New: For the "WooCommerce Fixit" example plugin, product category thumbnail information is added to the "Woo Used In" Media/Assistant table column.
+* Fix: IPTC/EXIF and Custom Field mapping logic updated for compatibility with WordPress 5.3.
+* Fix: Updated Media Manager Modal Window and Media/Library Grid view styles for compatibility with WordPress 5.3.
+* Fix: For the Settings/Media Library Assistant Example Plugins page, update the `MLA_Upgrader_Skin` code for compatibility with WordPress 5.3.
+* Fix: For the Settings/Media Library Assistant IPTC/EXIF tab, PHP Notices for invalid taxonomy rules have been resolved.
+* Fix: For the "replace()" option/format value, empty replacement values are now allowed.
+* Fix: For custom field mapping rules, "Option: Array" now works with multi-level nested subarrays.
+* Fix: For custom field mapping rules, "Delete NULL Values" now works with "Format: Raw".
+* Fix: For "WordPress-style" PDF thumbnail generation, occasional PHP "Illegal string offset 'sizes'" errors have been resolved.

 = 2.80 =
 * New: A new "MLA Phoenix Media Rename Example" plugin has been added to the "Examples" family in the Settings/Media Library Assistant Documentation tab.
 It adds support for the Phoenix Media Rename plugin's "Filename" column to the Media/Assistant submenu table.
 * Fix: For the Media/Assistant admin submenu screen, avoid "headers already sent" error with JoomUnited's WP Media Folders.